Multi-fidelity graph-based neural networks architectures to learn Navier-Stokes solutions on non-parametrized 2D domains: Methods

 Here, $A \in \mathbb{R}^{N \times N}$ and $B, \ C\in \mathbb{R}^{N}$ are the state, input and output state matrices.
 For the discretized system, $\bar{A} := \exp(\Delta A)$ and $\bar{B} := (\Delta A)^{-1} (\exp(\Delta A) - I) \Delta B$, where $\Delta$ is the discretization step.
 The initialization of the state matrix $A$ is based on the HIPPO theory \cite{gu2020hippo} to better capture and compress previous tokens visited.\\ State-space models must rely on a finite-dimensional state and are therefore forced to compress contextual information.
 In the standard setting, the dynamics matrices $\Delta, B, C$ remain fixed over time, limiting the model’s ability to adapt its state to select relevant information.
 To overcome this, $\Delta, B, C$ become functions of the input \cite{mamba}, enabling input-dependent state transitions that dynamically modulate which information is propagated or suppressed.\\

-Mamba was originally proposed for sequence data that have a natural ordering.
+Mamba was originally proposed for sequence data that has a natural ordering.
 A major challenge when applying this model to graphs is to define a node ordering in which the graph is explored.
 One can define orderings based on node degree \cite{wang2402graph} or through random-walk transversal strategies \cite{behrouz2024graph}.
 In this work, we propose a Clustering module that learns how to navigate the graph by defining a hierarchy of exploration regions $r$ and levels $l$.
+With this, we let the network learn an ordering in an unsupervised way.
 We first compute a global score over all nodes and use it to partition the graph into a fixed number of regions: the nodes with the highest score are assigned to region $r_0$, the next group to region $r_1$, and so on.
 Importantly, these regions are not required to be connected subgraphs: nodes belonging to the same region may be far apart in the original geometry. \\ To introduce multi-scale exploration, we compute a second score to define the first refinement level $l_0$.
 For each region, we retain only a ratio $R_0$ of nodes with the highest $l_0$ score.
 The Mamba update will therefore first visit the $l_0$ nodes of region $r_0$, then the $l_0$ nodes of $r_1$, and so forth.
 We further refine this ordering by computing an additional score, level $l_1$.
 Within each region, we retain a ratio $R_1$ of $l_0$ nodes.
 As for $l_0$, the transversal is again region-wise: the $l_1$ nodes of region $r_0$ are visited first, followed by the $l_1$ nodes of $r_1$, and so on.
-This construction defines two global orderings over the graph: one induced by $l_0$ and another induced by $l_1$.
-We then consider two Mamba modules that traverse the graph along the same sequence of regions but with different transversal speeds. \\ The Clustering module is called at the end of the \emph{encoding} stage, and the same orderings are used for all the processor steps.
-In the Mamba layer, the latent representation $\mathbf{h}$ is processed by two Mamba blocks that use two computed orderings.
-First, the coarser graph defined by $l_1$ is processed, the output is then concatenated to the initial $\mathbf{h}$ and goes into the second Mamba block with order induced by $l_0$.
-Since both orderings are defined on a subgraph, a kNN interpolation is needed between the blocks and to produce the final output defined on all nodes.
+This construction, represented in Figure \ref{fig:clustering}, defines two global orderings over the graph: one induced by $l_0$ and another induced by $l_1$.
+We then consider two Mamba modules that traverse the graph along the same sequence of regions but with different transversal speeds. \\